EnricoZorzetto/gmd_2022_radiation/README.md

 # Setting up the workspace

-The code will need to point to a user-specified directory USERDIR with the data:
+The code will need to point to a user-specified directory <simul_folder> containing input and output model data.
+The following input must be provided

     - <simul_folder>/gmd_2021/gmd_2021_data/gmd_2021_grids_light/k5n1pV
     - <simul_folder>/gmd_2021/gmd_2021_data/gmd_2021_grids_light/kVn1p5
     - <simul_folder>/gmd_2021/gmd_2021_data/output_cluster_PP3D_EastAlps_merged123456
     - <simul_folder>/gmd_2021/gmd_2021_data/output_cluster_PP3D_Peru_merged123456

+with corresponding directory stored in the data repository.
 A directory with the results will be created in <simul_folder>/gmd_2021/gmd_2021_output/

 Where the directory "simul_folder" can be specified by the user in the namelist in python codes_gmd/main_run_gmd_2021_combined.py